cozodb/cozo/docs/source/functions.rst

 Functions can be used in expressions in Cozo.
 All function arguments in Cozo are immutable.
 All functions except those having names starting with ``rand_`` are deterministic.

+Internally, all function arguments are partially evaluated before binding variables to input tuples.
+For example, the regular expression in ``regex_matches(var, '[a-zA-Z]+')`` will only be compiled once during the execution of the query, instead of being repeatedly compiled for every input tuple.

 ------------------------
 Equality and Comparisons
 ------------------------

 .. module:: Func.EqCmp
+    :noindex:

 .. function:: eq(x, y)

     Equality comparison.
 The operator form is ``x == y`` or ``x = y``.
 The two arguments of the equality can be of different types, in which case the result is ``false``.